cetrl/Zephyr/readMe.md

-# Zephyr Backend
+# Zephyrss Backend

-This is the backend for the Zephyr RSS reader application, built with Node.js, Express, and MongoDB.
+This is the backend for the Zephyrss RSS reader application, built with Node.js, Express, and MongoDB.

 ## Features